mattribbins/radiopanel/README.md

 Warning
 -------
-RadioPanel is pretty much in it's alpha stages.
-I don't recommend at this point putting this into production unless you're willing to update regularly or perhaps make SQL adjustments.
+RadioPanel is pretty much a work in progress.
+Expect things to change, things to break, things to not work on unique setups.
+If you do find any bugs and fix them, please share!

 Help!
 -----
-If you're stuck getting this working or notice something drastically wrong, you're welcome to email me. matt@mattyribbo.co.uk
+If you're stuck getting RadioPanel working or notice something drastically wrong, you're welcome to email or tweet me.
+Email matt@mattyribbo.co.uk or tweet @mattyribbo
+I do aim to respond as quickly as I can.
+If I respond but don't hear back from me and still have a problem, do continue to poke me.

 Note
 ----